• Skip to primary navigation

 1. Matcha is a finely ground green tea powder and is easy to work with when making a facial mask.

 2. Matcha is a specially grown tea from the Camellia sinensis plant.
-The tea plants are covered in shade for about three weeks just before harvesting.
+The tea plants are covered in the shade for about three weeks before harvesting.
 This process increases their chlorophyll content resulting in higher EGCG content.

-You can find a comprehensive guide to the many scientific studies on tea published in Tea in Health and Disease Prevention, by Victor R. Preedy, (editor) King’s College London, Franklin-Wilkins Building, London, 2012.
+You can find a comprehensive guide to the many scientific studies on tea published in Tea in Health and Disease Prevention by Victor R. Preedy, (editor) King's College London, Franklin-Wilkins Building, London, 2012.

-Tea for Beginners
+Tea for Beginners Start Here >>

 About Mary Ann Rollano